mulesoft/hbase-connector/README.md

 |putWriteToWAL||yes||
 |lock||yes||

+Returns if the new put was executed, false otherwise

 Check And Delete
 ----------------

+Atomically checks if a row/family/qualifier value matches the expected value.
+If it does, it adds the delete.

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|